 Star, Bronze, Silver and Gold Behaviour and Attendance Certificates are awarded for consistently good, reliable behaviour and attendance.
 Teachers will give a 'Golden Tick' each week to children who have not lost any Golden Time during the week, and whose attendance for the week has been 100%.
 Certificates are then awarded when children have reached 4 ticks (Star), 10 ticks (Bronze), 15 ticks (Silver) and 20 ticks (Gold).
-Names are read out in whole-school assemblies on Friday mornings by the Deputy Headteacher, and certificates are taken home.
+Names are read out in whole-school assemblies on Friday mornings by the Deputy Headteacher, and certificates can be taken home.
 For a few children, they may need to use an alternative arrangement to earn their Golden Time (eg a personalised chart with specific targets/ expectations, with each day broken into short sessions).

-We regularly discuss and reinforce our Positive Behaviour Policy with the children and rely on the support of all staff, parent and carers in its implementation.
-We are, above all, concerned to maintain a school where there is a high expectation of conduct and behaviour, and where the children feel safe, secure and happy.
+We regularly discuss and reinforce our Positive Behaviour Policy with the children and rely on your support in its implementation.
+We are, above all, concerned to maintain a school where there is a high standard of discipline and behaviour, and where the children feel safe, secure and happy.